zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 have said the lies.
 Take these three behaviors as lies.
 Or, use the four behaviors as a liar: just before [saying] [thought]: "I will say a liar.
 "When I said, [thinking]: "I'm talking liar.
-When I have said it [thinking]: "I have said the lies. 』There are opinions of different attachments (errors), and these four behaviors are regarded as lie.
+When I have said it [thinking]: "I have said the lies.
+"There are opinions of different attachments (errors), and these four behaviors are regarded as lie.
 Or, take five forms... (omitted) Six forms...
 Seven forms...
 Eight forms are lie: Just before [say] [Mind]: "I will speak lie .
 "When I said [thinking]: "I'm talking liar.
 "When I have said it